sunlightwang/FuLeTA/README.md

 # FuLeTA

-Tookit for full length transcriptome annotation, including isoform diversity, alternative splicing, comparison to known transcriptome, and splicing coupling.
+Tookit for full length transcriptome annotation analysis, including isoform diversity, alternative splicing among transcripts, comparison to known transcriptome, splicing coupling, and their consequences on ORF diveristy.

+* This is part of the rat hippocampus transcriptome annotation project, where hybrid sequencing technology (PacBio + Illumina) was applied to get comprehensive/accurate transcriptome landscape for rat hippocampus.

 ## Content